Alejandro Jodorowsky: Attempts to return to filmmaking (1990–2011)

 In the 1990s and early 2000s, Jodorowsky attempted to make a sequel to El Topo, called at different times The Sons of El Topo and Abel Cain, but did not find investors for the project.

-In an interview with Premiere Magazine, Jodorowsky said he intended his next project to be a gangster film called King Shot.
+In an interview with Première, Jodorowsky said he intended his next project to be a gangster film called King Shot.
 In an interview with The Guardian newspaper in November 2009, however, Jodorowsky revealed that he was unable to find the funds to make King Shot, and instead would be entering preparations on Sons of El Topo, for which he claimed to have signed a contract with "some Russian producers".

 In 2010, the Museum of Arts and Design in New York City staged the first American cinema retrospective of Alejandro Jodorowsky entitled Blood into Gold: The Cinematic Alchemy of Alejandro Jodorowsky.
 Jodorowsky would attend the retrospective and hold a master class on art as a way of transformation.
 This retrospective would inspire the museum MoMA PS1 to present the exhibition Alejandro Jodorowsky: The Holy Mountain in 2011.